PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 17:49:03
+Last updated: 2024-04-07 17:50:55
-Random Quote: What I'm doing here... is building an empire. - Miguel Angel Felix Gallardo
+Random Quote: When I look at something, I don't see it for what it is, I see it for what it could be.
+When I look at something, I see how it ends. - Miguel Angel Felix Gallardo